 I saved this for last.
 Have you noticed that your cat likes to drink out of random sources like the faucet or aquarium more often than the water bowl next to her food?
 It tickled me to learn the reason why: cats’ instinct tells them that water near “the kill” (food) is not clean.
 If a cat is at her water bowl and can smell food, the water and food may well be too close together.

-Try moving the water bowl across the room and see if that helps.
-Put an additional bowl or two in other rooms based on where in the house your cat likes to hang out.
+Try putting another water bowl across the room and see if that helps.
+You can also place an additional bowl or two in other rooms based on where your cat likes to hang out.
 Kitty needs to feel safe while drinking.
 Experiment to see what’s most appealing and give your cat a couple months to adjust to these new water resources.

-Encouraging cats to drink more water is a terrific way to support their urinary tract health.
+Encouraging cats to drink more water is a terrific way to support their kidney health.
 Now all this talk about water has made me thirsty.
 I'm going to have a glass. :-)

 Living and enjoying life with furry friends in the East Bay